specialunderwear/as3-injector/README.markdown

 ### Child injection

 Due the fact mappings overwrite each other, the injector has the ability to create child injectors.
 By creating a child injector you will be able to define a new mapping on top of the parent injector's mapping.
-By injection an Object, the child injector automatically checks whether to get the injection from it's parent or not.
-Of course the mappings of the child injector have the highest priority.
+By injecting an Object, the child injector automatically checks whether to get the injection from it's parent or not.
+Of course the mappings of the child injector has the highest priority.

 	// map default values
 	var injector: IInjector = new Injector;